-I was extremely dedicated and very active on the tournament team and had dreams of going to the Olympics as Jimmy did.
+I was very active on the tournament team and had dreams of going to the Olympics as Jimmy did.

 As I got older, I got distracted by other things and despite Grandmaster Kim’s urging to “dig one well” I pursued other interests and taekwondo fell by the wayside.

 I continued to train in college after moving to Colorado and earned a black belt in a different system, however, I always wished I had finished what I started and earned my black belt with Grandmaster Kim, Jimmy, and the team.